DerAndere1/Marlin/README.md

 - XYZAC head-table machine: The rotational joint of the swivel head is parallel to the X axis when all axes are at zero position.
 This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
 - XYZBC head-table machine: The rotational joint of the swivel head is parallel to the Y axis when all axes are at zero position.
 This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

+### `PENTA_AXIS_HH`

+Define `PENTA_AXIS_HH` kinematics for a 5 axis CNC machine in tilting rotating toolhead configuration to add support for tool center point control (see section G43.4 tool center point control).
+These machines have 3 mutually orthogonal prismatic ("linear") joints aligned with axes XYZ plus tilting toolhead (B axis) mounted on a rotary joint (C axis).
+The rotational joint of the tilting table is parallel to the X axis and the joint that rotates the table is parallel to the Z axis when all axes are at zero position.
+Kinematic parametes can be set at runtime using command M665.
+This requires (`AXIS4_NAME 'B'` and `AXIS5_NAME 'C'`) or (`AXIS4_NAME 'C'` and `AXIS5_NAME 'B'`).

 ### `DEFAULT_MRZP_OFFSET_Z`

 Machine rotary zero point (MRZP) Z offset.